Legacy AxCrypt 1.x

 DefaultLanguageId is a DWORD when non-zero will indicate which language AxCrypt will attempt to use.
 The id is expressed as a Locale ID, or LCID .

 DisableSaveEncryptionKey is a DWORD which when non-zero will mean that there is no user interface checkbox allowing caching of a passphrase as default for encryption.
-This setting may not be overriden by a HKCU setting.
+This setting may not be overridden by a HKCU setting.

 KeyWrapIterations is a DWORD that specifies the number of rounds performed in the key-wrapping operation, where the actual master data encrypting key is wrapped with the SHA-1 hash of the pass phrase.
 The minimum value is 6, no maximum, except it may take a long time...